 Your content strategy tool simplifies your content creation process by focusing your efforts around core topics that are highly relevant to your customers' challenges and goals.
 Learn more about how pillar pages, topic clusters, and subtopics organize and enhance your content creation process. while improving your SEO for modern seach engines.

 A pillar page is a comprehensive resource page that covers a core topic in depth and links to high-quality content created for the supporting subtopics.
 This page should apply consistent on-page SEO best practices, referencing the core topic in the page title, URL, and H1 tag.
 Ideally a pillar page sits on the top level of your website in a space that already gets a lot of organic traffic.

 Content on a pillar page should also be adapted to convert visitors to leads, or leads to customers since this is the canonical piece of information you’re pushing visitors to.
 Your pillar page will gain authority with a number of quality inbound links from your subtopic content.
 To ensure that everything on the page can be crawled by SEO engines and discovered by potential customers, the pillar page should not have any content locked behind a form or a password.

-Topic clusters are comprised of a pillar page and subtopic content that you've compiled for each of your core topics.
+Topic clusters comprise a pillar page and subtopic content that you've compiled for each of your core topics.
 A topic cluster should contain around 6-8 subtopics that address specific questions your customers may be exploring related to the core topic of your pillar page.

 When you create a new topic cluster, you'll define it with a name that summarizes the core topic it will address.
 The content strategy tool will display the following three metrics in the Core topic validation section to determine if this topic is worth writing about: